-The official dessert of the state, Boston Cream Pie debuted at the Parker House Hotel (Now the Omni Parker House Hotel) and has no traits that warrant its pie name.
+The official dessert of Massachusetts, Boston Cream Pie debuted at the Parker House Hotel (Now the Omni Parker House Hotel), and has no traits that warrant its pie name.
 It’s yellow cake with pastry cream and chocolate glaze.
-The exact year of its debut is disputed but the Boston Cream Pie for sure has been around since the late 1800s.
+The exact year of its debut is disputed, but the Boston Cream Pie for sure has been around since the late 1800s.

-Anything other than an Ipswich clams are an imposter.
+Anything other than Ipswich clams means an imposter.
 As an appetizer, steamers arrive at the table piled high with a side of clam broth to rinse residual sand and clarified butter for dipping.